Rod28/react-responsive-detecter/README.md

 ### RowHeightType

+  This data type is numeric, but can only take one of the following values.

   **Type:**

   | Name | Type | Description |
   |------|------|-------------|
   | rowHeight | 7 \\| 8 \\| 10 \\| 12 \\| 14 \\| 16 \\| 18 \\| 20 \\| 22 \\| 24 | Number of columns to render on a given screen size |

+&nbsp;

 ## keep in mind when using any of these props